 Choose Countries: By default, the interface will search for all locations, for all countries included in your subscription.
-For Premium accounts, you also have the option to selectively include countries in your interface, if you need to exclude certain countries.
+You also have the option to selectively include countries in your interface, if you need to exclude certain countries.

 Cross Country Borders: If you are using the radius search, this option allows you to return locations within a radius that are in a neighboring country from the entered information.
 Your search rules must be configured to return radius results only for this to work.
 If your account is configured to return results with radius, and also the "Other International" region, this will also work.

-Category: For Premium accounts, you have the option to limit the categories in the interface.
+Category: You have the option to limit the categories in the interface.
 You may want to use this option if you want to have more than one locator in your account, each designated to specific brands or products.

-Internet Locations Only: For Premium accounts, you may select this option if you want the interface to search for internet locations only, instead of brick and mortar locations.
+Internet Locations Only: You may select this option if you want the interface to search for internet locations only, instead of brick and mortar locations.

-Events: With a premium subscription, Bullseye allows you to have events at locations displayed when locations are returned in the search results.
+Events: Bullseye allows you to have events at locations displayed when locations are returned in the search results.
 In addition, you can create a separate search for Events only, which is displayed in a tab next to the main location search.
 Select this option if you want the events tab to be displayed.

-Google Analytics: With a premium subscription, you can configure your interface to send captured data from the Searches By Locations Report to Google Analytics.
+Google Analytics: You can configure your interface to send captured data from the Searches By Locations Report to Google Analytics.
 Events tracked in Google Analytics include all searches, locations returned in the results, locations clicked, and links clicked for a particular location such as Directions, URL, and Contact links.